April 30th, 2013

 For those of you who grew up in India in the 80s and 90s, I dont have to try hard to revive memories of this exquisite ice cream.
 This was a time when a plethora of different flavours of ice cream was not yet available in the Indian markets and since the economy was not yet liberalized, there was no chance of savouring the taste of the many foreign brands of ice cream that are now available.

-To me, kulfi meant summer holidays, playing in the garden and taking a walk alongside the lush green fields in my paternal hometown only to get back and relish it with my cousins.
+To me, kulfi meant summer holidays, playing in the garden and taking a walk alongside the lush green fields in my paternal hometown only to get back and relish this marvel with my cousins.
 I still remember how I had to face my cousins ire when I interrupted an intense game of cricket saying the kulfi that my aunt was making was ready, only for them to be back and discover that the moulds had just gone into the freezer and they had to wait a few more hours to enjoy it.

 So, when I had a group of friends over to watch Hari’s birthday video, I decided to treat them with this marvel.
 And it was just right for the searing Mumbai heat and humidity!
 I resorted to an old recipe which was tried and tested and had tasted marvelous when I had made “kulfi” years ago.

 The secret to making good kulfi is using good quality ingredients and the right amount of caramelization of milk.
 This kulfi is soft and creamy with just the right amount of sweetness to it.
-The cardamom and nutmeg if adding add exotic highlights and the finely chopped pistachios add colour and texture while balancing the flavours (kids might like it without the nuts though).
-My friends did enjoy the kulfi and as expected so did my husband!
+The cardamom and nutmeg add exotic highlights and the finely chopped pistachios add colour and texture while balancing the flavours (kids might like it without the nuts though).
+My friends enjoyed the kulfi and as expected so did my husband!
 But, what came as a surprise was my little Hari!
 The way he relished it made all my efforts of my midnight kulfi mixture seem worthwhile.

 Kulfi (Creamy Indian Ice Cream) Recipe